Last updated on May 29th, 2022

 One of the last places to be discovered by humankind, the exotic islands of French Polynesia perhaps define the meaning of paradise on earth.
 The French territory’s high volcanic islands have been beautifully eroded over eons to create some of the most striking scenery in the world and there’s no better way to experience their beauty other than by hiking.
 Busting the myth of solely a luxury beach holiday, here are some of the best hikes in Tahiti and French Polynesia.

-The sacred island of Raiatea is a great stop for those who wish to take a break from white sand beaches in favor of nature.
-Deep in the island’s lush rainforest, an unmarked trail leads hikers through thick a foliage highlighted by mape trees, wild ginger and bamboo to a series of waterfalls, known locally as Les Trois Cascades.
-The hike’s climax is reached, as you would expect, in the third waterfall, a 40-meter gem that actually splashes to a hidden pool before reaching the base.
+The sacred island of Raiatea is an excellent stop for those who wish to take a break from white sand beaches in favor of nature.
+Deep in the island’s lush rainforest, an unmarked trail leads hikers through thick foliage highlighted by mape trees, wild ginger and bamboo to a series of waterfalls known locally as Les Trois Cascades.
+The hike’s climax is reached, as you would expect, in the third waterfall, a 40-meter gem that splashes into a hidden pool before reaching the base.
 Since you’ve already made it this far, a dip in the freshwater pool is an absolute must before heading back to civilization.

 More info: Raiatea Travel Guide

-Dozens of ancient ceremonial sites, known locally as marae, were discovered along the shores of Hauhine’s lagoon and up in the mountains overlooking to infinite blue.
-A pleasant (and quick) DIY hike takes hikers along a marked path to the top of Matairea Hill where a marae that likely belonged to one of the island’s prominent ancient families overlooks the lagoon and the island’s lush peaks.
-Before reaching the top, another marae can be visited, with overgrown vegetation and a huge banyan tree slowly taking charge of what was likely a very busy place in pre-missionary times.
+Dozens of ancient ceremonial sites, known locally as marae, were discovered along the shores of Huahine’s lagoon and up in the mountains overlooking the infinite blue.
+A pleasant (and quick) DIY hike takes hikers along a marked path to the top of Matairea Hill, where a marae that likely belonged to one of the island’s prominent ancient families overlooks the lagoon and the island’s lush peaks.
+Before reaching the top, another marae can be visited, with overgrown vegetation and a colossal banyan tree slowly taking charge of what was likely a bustling place in pre-missionary times.

 More info: Huahine Travel Guide

 Tahiti is the largest island in French Polynesia and the youngest in geological terms, home to soaring peaks and a mountainous interior that generates large amounts of rainfall that keeps the scenery emerald green.
-The Fautaua Valley is an accessible hike that can be done on your own or with a guide and it literally begins “in the back” of Papeete.
-The hike through the valley eventually leads to a 130-meter high waterfall and along the way you’ll encounter a number of archeological sites.
-On a clear day, you can even spot the peak of Mount Aorai which rises to the height of 2066m.
+The Fautaua Valley is an accessible hike that can be done on your own or with a guide, and it begins “in the back” of Papeete.
+The hike through the valley eventually leads to a 130-meter-high waterfall, and along the way, you’ll encounter several archeological sites.
+On a clear day, you can even spot the peak of Mount Aorai, which rises to the height of 2066m.

 More info: Tahiti Travel Guide